“What must I do to inherit eternal life?” this rich young ruler asked.

 Looking at [the young man], Jesus felt a love for him and said to him, “One thing you lack: go and sell all you possess and give to the poor, and you will have treasure in heaven; and come, follow Me.”

-But at these words he was saddened, and he went away grieving, for he was one who owned much property.
+But at these words [the young ruler] was saddened, and he went away grieving, for he was one who owned much property.

 And Jesus, looking around, said to His disciples, “How hard it will be for those who are wealthy to enter the kingdom of God!”